TwistPHP/WebSockets/README.md

 # TwistPHP Package - WebSockets
-Bring you website or project to life with real time bespoke interactivity.
+Bring you website or project to life with real time bespoke interactivity, for use within the [TwistPHP MVC framework](https://twistphp.com).

 ## Getting Started
 To get started using the TwistPHP WebSockets package it will need to be installed into your copy of the TwistPHP framework.
 To do this you can either search for "WebSockets" on the packages page of your framework manager and click install or download and manually install the package.